syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 ## Namespaces required

-The following namespaces need to be included in your application to load and save the Word docmuent.
+The following namespaces of Essential DocIO need to be included in your application to load and save the Word document.

 <table>
 <thead>